cfech/docker-kubernetes/README.md

 - For pods managed by the user you would need a controller.

 ### 185 Deployment Object  ###
+---

-One of the key objects we work with
+- One of the key objects we work with

-Create a deployment object which we give instructions about the number and types of pods we wish to deploy
+- Create a deployment object which we give instructions about the number and types of pods we wish to deploy

-Controls a number of pods
+- Controls one or multiple pods

-Set a desired target state and Kubernetes will do the leg work.
+- Set a desired target state (two pods with x containers running) and Kubernetes will do the leg work.
+ie: create the containers and pods, and places the pods on worker nodes with sufficient resources to handle them

-Deployments can be paused, rolled back or deleted.
+- Deployments can be paused, rolled back or deleted.
+IF some code has a bug we can just rollback and then fix the bug in due time

-Can use autoscaling to create/delete more pods if necessary
+- Can use autoscaling to create/delete more pods if necessary by tracking cpu% and other metrics

-We can create multiple deployments to having multiple different or the same pods
+- We can create multiple deployments to having multiple different pods.
+We do not typically create pods by themselves.
+We let the deployments do that

 ## FROM  Readme 186 first Kubernetes  ##
+---

-Must build an image to run on the cluster
+Must build an image to run on the a container in a pod on the cluster

     docker build -t 186-first-kub .